AlexeyReznichenko/AlexeyReznichenko/README.md

 ### Here is Some Information About Me:

 - 🔭 I’m currently working on ...
-Nuxt 3 and Vue 3 project
+Personal Porfolio Websites
 - 🌱 I’m currently learning ...
-React
+Node.js
 - 👯 I’m looking to collaborate on ...
-Vue and Nuxt
+React, Next.js, Vue.js, Nuxt.js and TypeScript
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Email: raleksey2005@gmail.com
 - 😄 Pronouns: ...
 He/Him